lewishowles/components/src/components/messaging/alert-message/alert-message.md

 - type: `string`
 - *required*

 The type of alert, one of "success", "error", "warning", "info" or "muted".
+Note that a "muted" alert does not have an icon by default.

 ### `showIcon`

 - type: `boolean`
 - default: `true`

 Whether to show an icon with the alert.
+Note that a "muted" alert does not have an icon by default.

 ## Examples